Skip to content

 Featured Image

-HubSpot supports associations, but automatic association in HubSpot is limited.
-By default, HubSpot can only create automatic associations when one matching property is identical across records.
+HubSpot supports company associations, including parent–child relationships.
+But HubSpot’s native automatic association options are limited.
+Out of the box, HubSpot can only associate records automatically when one matching property is identical across records.

 That’s where Koalify comes in.